bmolnar91/workbook/module_advanced_enterprise_csharp.md

 WIP

-An ORM eliminates the need for most of the data access code that developers usually need to write.
+An ORM eliminates the need for most of the data access code that developers usually need to write (generates the SQL in the background).

 **The _Object-Relational Impedance Mismatch_**: